isastettler/covid19-aSong/README.md

 # covid19-aSong
 my first baby steps in three.js

-This is a purly joy project I hope to work on in the future.
+This is a purely joy project I hope to work on in the future.
 For now it is.

 # Project
 Last year I was writing this little rap-rock song out of the situation we all got thrown in as musicians, artist and fitness porfessinals.